little-chef/intergas-xtreme-monitor/README.md

   ```

 * Go to the ESPHome dashboard on Home Assistant, the new device should be visible.
 From
-  here you can compile the firmware for the ESP8266, and install it to NodeMCU device.
+  here you can compile the firmware for the NodeMCU, and install it to NodeMCU device.
 * Once the device is running, a new notification will pop up to register the device to your
   Home Assistant instance.
 Complete that procedure.
 * After everything is successful, the metrics will become visible on the Home Assistant Dashboard.